 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Orange County Water Control & Improvement District No. 1's, basic financial statements.
 The Texas Supplementary Information listed in the Table of Contents on pages 40 through 52 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 The Texas Supplementary Information listed in the Table of Contents is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The current year financial information included in these schedules has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The current year financial information included in these schedules has been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
+The Schedules of Services and Rates and Board Members, Key Personnel and Consultants have not been subjected to the auditing procedures applied in the audit of the basic financial statements have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
 The Schedules of Services and Rates and Board Members, Key Personnel and Consultants have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on this information.